 Store bark in an airtight container at room temperature in a cool, dry place or in the refrigerator for up to 3 weeks.
 For longer storage, freeze for up to 2 months and thaw overnight in the refrigerator.

-Categories: Bark Chocolates
+- Easter Bark Chocolates